strautomator/core/README.md

 -   Strava API
 -   PayPal API
 -   Twitter API
--   Weather providers (ClimaCell, Storm Glass etc...)
+-   Weather providers (Tomorrow, Storm Glass etc...)

 If you need help getting any of those, or have questions, just open a [new issue](https://github.com/strautomator/core/issues/new) and I'll be glad to help.